 - Shipping ANY sample(s) or materials from CNMS needs to be accomplished following ORNL shipping requirements.

 - During the proposal assessment and approval process, Users are informed of all necessary training and/or special preparation required to ensure that the project meets CNMS ESH standards.
 CNMS required training modules are web-based and can be completed prior to arrival.
 Depending on scope of work web-based training can be supplemented by on-the-job safety training provided by CNMS staff.
-All required ESH safety training shall be completed prior to start of work.

 Additional ESH Requirements